mariapushkareva/Medical-Cost-Prediction-with-Linear-Regression-and-RFC/README.md

-Used Linear Regression and Random Forest Regressor algorithms to predict medical costs and came to a conclusion that smoking drives medical costs the most
+Used Linear Regression and Random Forest Regressor algorithms to predict medical costs and came to a conclusion that smoking drives medical costs the most.
+Polynomial Regression and RFR have around 88% accuracy.